gkjt/core/terms.md

 Our equipment is kindly hosted by ECS and iSolutions at the University of Southampton, and as such the use of our equipment is governed by the same regulations and policies as conventional internet access at the university.
 More information is available at https://www.southampton.ac.uk/isolutions/regs.page.

-This means don't use our network for things you wouldn't do on your own laptop connected to the university network or a University system.
+This means you can't use our network for things you wouldn't do on your own laptop connected to the university network or a university system.
 For example:

 * **DO NOT** access or distribute illegal material.